-It’s available in the same wide variety of colors, armed with 2 #6 VMC nickel round bend treble hooks.
+It’s available in various colors, armed with two #6 VMC nickel round bend treble hooks.

 How To Fish The Shadow Rap

-When fishing this lure you want to present it in a way that will make the best use of its one of a kind characteristics.
+When fishing this lure, you want to present it in a way that will best use its one-of-a-kind characteristics.
 Of course, the technique has to be adapted to the environment, but in general, you’ll want to let the lure sit for a few moments after the cast to let the ripples dissipate, then give it a few sharp jerks to get it down to depth.

 Then work in some pauses to allow the bait to do its thing.
 With some slight twitches in between to maintain depth and attract attention, keeping it in front of the fish for as long as possible.
-Best results can be had with a 6’6” spinning or baitcasting rod with an 8 to 10-pound test line, either fluorocarbon or a light braid.
+Best results can be obtained with a 6’6” spinning or baitcasting rod with an 8 to 10-pound test line, fluorocarbon, or a light braid.

 When To Fish The Shadow Rap